 2. Host a Hybrid Event

-As we move into the fall season, many places are loosening restrictions on social distancing, which means that some of your events can now include in-person options!
-This fall, we'll see the rise of the hybrid fundraising event — an event that is hosted both in person and virtually.
+As we move into the fall season, many places have loosened restrictions on social distancing, which means that some of your events can now include in-person options!
+This fall, we'll see the continuation of the hybrid fundraising event — an event that is hosted both in person and virtually.
 With the digital world we're living in, hybrid events help you make the most of your fundraising events and are especially effective during this transitional stage.

 Hybrid events are great because they allow you to combine the benefits of virtual fundraising with those of in-person events.